lukemnet/tridi-in-cra/README.md

 # tridi-in-cra

-This is a sample project to demonstrate how to use [Tridi](https://github.com/lukemnet/tridi) inside a React app.
+This is a sample project to demonstrate how to use [Tridi](https://github.com/lukemnet/tridi) inside a React app bootstrapped with [create-react-app](https://create-react-app.dev/).

 ## Quick start